 - A good sharp knife is one of the most important tools in the kitchen.

 - These cutting board mats are great.
 Dishwasher safe, they are simple to store, clean and use.

 Chutney is slow cooked and thick and often made with fruits.
 Relishes are finely diced or grated - this requires no cooking at all!

 Not at all!
 That's one of the reasons it's so simple to make!

 There's no need to cook the recipe.
 Between the acidity from tomatoes and vinegar it preserves the tomatoes.

 Pickles are preserved in a brine.
 Relishes are made up of chopped vegetables.

-- You can use any type of tomatoes available; cherry, Roma or beefsteak.
+- You can use any type of tomatoes available; cherry tomatoes, Roma or beefsteak.
 Organic or heirloom or the regular variety.
 Any color works too!
 Of course the more flavorful the tomato, the better the relish.

 - Choose firm ripe tomatoes, overripe or green tomatoes would not be a good choice.

-- Consider doubling the tomato relish recipe!
+- Consider making a large batch.
 Why?
 Because the first time I made it.... we ate it all!
 So then I had to make it again and we ate it also!
 Refrigerate any leftovers.